Logo Icon

 These questions are designed to challenge your understanding and analytical abilities.
 Below are common types with detailed sample IPMAT geometry questions with answers:

-Q1. x, y, z are integer that are side of an obtuse-angled triangle.
+Q1. x, y, and z are integers that are sides of an obtuse-angled triangle.
 If xy = 4, find z.

 • a) 2